kabragaurav/design-patterns-with-java/README.md

 ### Factory
 Singleton, in some sense, is also a factory pattern but returns only one type of object.

 Also, in factory pattern, clients do not even know the name of class for which object is to be generated.
+They only know Factory name.

+E.g. DB Connector Factory using getConnection method, depending on DB driver.
+Different vendors implement the JDBC interfaces.

 ![](./assets/images/factory.png)